hahagoutlk/-2468203-Likun.Tang-wrds-stock-analysis/README.md

 ---

 ## Limitations
-- Limited data period
-- No macro factors included
+- Only uses a limited time period of stock data
+- Does not include market factors (e.g., Fama-French model)
+- Portfolio simulation is simplified and does not consider transaction costs

+- ## Conclusion
+This project demonstrates how Python can be used to analyze financial data and provide simple insights into risk and return.